TaitoUnited/taito-cli/docs/manual/08-custom-commands.md

 You can run any script defined in your project root *package.json* or *makefile* with taito-cli.
 Just add scripts to your file, and enable the `npm` or `make` plugin in your taito-config.sh.
 Thus, you can use *taito-cli* with any project, even those that use technologies that are not supported by any of the existing taito-cli plugins.

-> NOTE: When adding commands to your package.json or makefile, you are encouraged to follow the predefined command set that is shown by running `taito -h`.
+> When adding commands to your package.json or makefile, you are encouraged to follow the predefined command set that is shown by running `taito -h`.
 The main idea behind *taito-cli* is that the same predefined command set works from project to project, no matter the technology or infrastructure.
 For example:

     "taito-install": "npm install && ant retrieve",
     "start": "java -cp . com.domain.app.MyServer",